unixpickle/model3d/examples/toys/number_puzzle/README.md

 # number-puzzle

-This is a work-in-progress example of a puzzle that consists of digital clock style numbers fitting neatly into a grid.
+This is a puzzle that consists of digital clock style numbers that fit neatly into a grid.
+Search is used to solve for a board that can be solved.

 # Renderings